 Appropriately Uses Anti-Anxiety Medication

-This tells you the percent of residents prescribed antianxiety medications.
-Antianxiety drugs are given to patients suffering from anxiety or depression.
+This tells you the percentage of patients who were prescribed antianxiety drugs.
+Antianxiety drugs are administered to residents experiencing anxiety and depression.

 Managing Depression Among Residents

 In Cedars Nursing Care Center, 8.43% of Patients

 This datapoint measures the percentage of long-term stay patients who are showing depressive symptoms.
 Some experts would argue that this is a reliable measure of patient quality of life.